 - I doubled up on the carrots and mushrooms, a move all of my taste testers appreciated.

 - I removed ingredients that were not essential to creating a successful, traditional dish I would proudly serve to any of the wonderful Burgundy wine makers we met.

 - Like a slow cooker beef Bourguignon, this recipe takes time, but the steps are straightforward.

 If ever there were an easy beef Bourguignon recipe, this is it!

 - Chuck Roast.
-Chuck roast is the best cut of meat to use for beef Bourguignon (and Beef Barley Soup).
+Chuck roast is the best cut of meat for beef Bourguignon (and Beef Barley Soup).
 Packed with protein, it becomes tantalizingly tender during cooking but still retains its flavor.

 - Bacon.
 Beef Bourguignon without bacon just isn’t the same!
 It adds an extra layer of savory goodness that is absolutely delicious.

 - Mushrooms.
 A fantastic addition to beef dishes like this one (and Instant Pot Beef Stroganoff).
 Plus, mushrooms are packed with fiber and antioxidants.

 - Butter.
 Adds richness to the dish, which is key for making this the best beef Bourguignon recipe.